creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-11-28-ComBat-Harmonization.md

 *NB: both conditions have to be tested at the same time, otherwise it is useless to remove or not the site-effects.*

-To evaluate (1), the authors calcule two-sample t-tests on the DTI intensities, testing for a difference between Site 1 and Site 2 measurements.
+To evaluate (1), the authors calculate two-sample t-tests on the DTI intensities, testing for a difference between Site 1 and Site 2 measurements.
 They perform the analysis at both voxel and ROI level.
 <!-- *A harmonization technique that successfully removes site effect will result in non-significant tests, after possibily correcting for multiple comparisons*. -->
 <!-- to be explained further -->